-Collaborative application software offered by Cisco and supported by Progent's consultants include:
+UC application software offered by Cisco and supported by Progent's consultants include:

-Cisco WebEx Meeting Center
+WebEX Meeting Center

-Cisco's Unity Connection, an integrated extension of Cisco Unified CM, is a converged voice messaging system that facilitates collaboration by offering flexible set of options for retrieving calls and messages within an environment that is simple to deploy and maintain.
-Cisco Unity Connection lets you access and manage voicemail from your email inbox, web browser, Cisco Jabber messaging integration platform, a Cisco Unified VoIP Phone, an iPhone or other smartphone, or a tablet.
-Cisco Unity Connection also provides advanced speech-recognition capabilities for hands-free management and powerful Automated Attendant features such as smart routing for inbound calls and custom call-filtering and message-alert options.
-The Cisco Unity Connection platform runs as a VM that can reside on a BE6000 server or a Cisco SRE 910 router blade service module and can support as many as 20,000 voice mailboxes per server.
+Cisco's Unity Connection, an integrated extension of Cisco Unified CM, is a converged voice messaging solution that facilitates teamwork by offering flexible set of options for accessing voice messages within an environment that is simple to deploy and maintain.
+Cisco Unity Connection allows you to read and manage your voicemail from your email inbox, web browser, Cisco Jabber, a Cisco Unified IP endpoint, a smartphone, or an iPad or tablet.
+Unity Connection also offers advanced speech-recognition capabilities for hands-free operation and powerful Automated Attendant capabilities that include smart routing for incoming calls and easily customizable call-screening and message-alert options.
+The Cisco Unity Connection system runs as a virtual machine that can be hosted on a BE6000 server or a Cisco SRE 910 router service module and can accommodate as many as 20,000 voice mailboxes per server.

 Unified Contact Center

-Cisco Mobile Connect for Single Number Reach
+Cisco Mobile Connect for Single Number Reach (SNR)

 Cisco Collaboration Gateways

-Communications gateways available from Cisco and supported by Progent include:
+Collaboration gateways available from Cisco and supported by Progent include:

 Cisco Expressway Converged Communication Gateway

 Cisco Unified Border Element (CUBE)

-CUBE software can be licensed on Cisco IOS software and can be deployed on a broad range of Cisco's enterprise routers, which include Cisco's ASR 1000 Series Aggregation Services Routers, the ISR 4000, the ISR G2 Series, and high-end versions of the 800 Series fixed-configuration routers.
+Cisco Unified Border Element software is available for licensing on Cisco IOS control software and can be run on many of Cisco's enterprise-class router platforms, including Cisco's ASR 1000 Series Aggregation Services Routers, the Cisco ISR 4000 line, the ISR G2, and several versions of Cisco's 800 fixed routers.
 Cisco's virtualized CUBE, called vCUBE, runs as a software load in an ESXi virtual container.